mpursell/php/ProjectClock/Readme.md

 It uses PDO prepared statements to write to and query the database, however beyond this, no special hardening has been done as of yet.
 It's currently a quick hack to solve an annoying problem with my timesheets!

+Note: You'll need to create your own php file called "dbconnection.php" that contains the PDO connection details for your database.